-Presidential Poll: Atiku, PDP withdraw fresh application against INEC
+Presidential poll: Atiku, PDP withdraw fresh application against INEC

-The Peoples Democratic Party, PDP, and its candidate, Atiku Abubakar, on Wednesday, withdrew a fresh application they filed to compel the Independent National Electoral Commission, INEC, to allow their agents to participate in the process of sorting out ballot papers that were used for the presidential election that held on February 25.
+The Peoples Democratic Party, PDP, and its candidate, Atiku Abubakar, yesterday withdrew a fresh application they filed to compel the Independent National Electoral Commission, INEC, to allow their agents participate in the process of sorting out ballot papers that were used for the presidential election that held on February 25.

-When the motion ex-parte, marked: CA/PEC/10M/2023, was called up for hearing on Wednesday, Atiku, through his team of lawyers led by Mr. Joe Kyari Gadzama, SAN, told the court that he filed a notice of discontinuance.
+When the motion ex-parte, marked: CA/PEC/10M/2023, was called up for hearing yesterday, Atiku, through his team of lawyers, led by Mr. Joe Kyari Gadzama, SAN, told the court that he filed a notice of discontinuance.

 “We filed the application owing to challenges and administrative bottlenecks we encountered at the INEC office when we went for access to the election materials as ordered by the court.